 |MEMS 5604||Materials Characterization Techniques II||3|

 |MEMS 5612||Atomistic Modeling of Materials||3|

 Cleanroom Laboratory/Theory Class (required):

 Independent Study Project (required):

 Students should sign up for at least two semesters of independent study and work on a project related to nanotechnology under the supervision of a faculty member.
 A list of projects with potential faculty mentors will be circulated during the spring semester each year.
-Before completing the independent study project, students must be registered for the nanoscale science and engineering minor program, and they must have completed at least two of the classes from the above categories.
+Before completing the independent study project, students must be registered for the nanoscale science and engineering minor program, and they must have completed at least two of the courses from the above categories.
 Students can also come up with their own ideas for projects, but these require approval from the Nanoscale Science and Engineering Minor Committee and a faculty mentor.